 Best known for being the ancestral home of Napoleon Bonaparte, Corsica’s outstanding geographical diversity ranges from historical coastal cities, fabulous beaches, breathtaking valleys, and much more.

 In France’s second largest city and the biggest Mediterranean port, you will study the immigrant experience in France as well as the maritime heritage of this city in the vibrant Vieux Port (Old Port).

 In Italy’s historic port city, you will be able to compare the experience of immigrants in Italy to their experience in France.

 Additionally, all IES Abroad students will have privileged access to the cultural activities organized by Cinémathèque of Nice throughout the year (beginning with the screening of the films).

 We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Nice, it will feel like home.

 Homestays - Stay in a French home in Nice or its surroundings.
 You are provided breakfast daily and four evening meals a week.

 Apartments - A limited number of placements in apartments are available throughout the city.
 The fully-equipped apartment houses other IES Abroad students.
-Washing machines are available in the apartment and cleaning service will be arranged.
+Washing machines are available in or near the building.
 No meals are provided in this housing option.